 I just pulled out my ancient Super Colt for the first time this year, changed its oil and fired it up.
 It was running great until I'd done half the lawn, when it mysteriously cut out.
-After a bit of investigating, I noticed that the metal regulator (butterfly?) had fallen loose.
-Pushing it back on cured the problem, until it fell off again a minute later (and every minute for the rest of the job!).
+After a bit of investigating, I noticed the the metal regulator (butterfly?) had fallen loose.
+Pushing it back on cured the problem, until it fell off again a minute later (and every subsequent minute after that).

 Can someone offer any advice on how to fix it?
 Is it just an Araldite job?